Skip to content

 Sign 3: Difficulty with Activities of Daily Living

 As dementia progresses, individuals may have difficulty with activities of daily living.
+Neglecting personal hygiene is a common sign that daily living support in assisted living is insufficient, and more comprehensive personal care may be needed.
+Dementia symptoms can make it difficult to maintain personal hygiene and daily routines, increasing the need for specialized support.
 While assisted living care does provide support with daily routines, someone living with dementia may require more assistance than what is available in this type of setting.

 Memory care communities have caregivers and other team members readily available to provide specialized care for conditions, such as Alzheimer’s disease or other types of dementia as well as assist with the activities of daily living.
+Memory care staff are trained to manage medications and provide assistance with personal care tasks, including bathing and hygiene.
+Residents in memory care facilities benefit from individualized care plans tailored to their cognitive status and personal history.
 This support is provided, all while ensuring that individuals maintain the dignity and respect they deserve.

 Sign 4: Declining Physical Health

 Individuals with dementia may also experience a decline in their physical health.
-For example, they may lose weight, become weaker, and have difficulty with mobility.
+For example, they may experience weight loss, become weaker, and have difficulty with mobility.
+Addressing residents’ physical needs is especially important, as cognitive decline can make it difficult for them to communicate discomfort or physical challenges, which may lead to misunderstood behaviors.
 Memory care communities have team members to help manage these physical health concerns and provide specialized care to ensure that residents maintain their health and well-being.
+Memory care facilities typically offer 24-hour supervised care and higher staff-to-resident ratios compared to assisted living facilities, allowing for better support of residents’ physical and cognitive needs.

 Sign 5: Difficulty with Communication

-As dementia progresses, individuals may have difficulty communicating and expressing their needs.
+As dementia progresses, individuals may have difficulty communicating and expressing their needs, which can lead to difficulty socializing and participating in group activities.
 As a result, they may become more withdrawn and less social.
 However, the caregivers and team members in memory care communities are trained to communicate effectively with individuals living with dementia and provide activities and programs to help them engage with others.
+Memory care communities also support residents’ mental health by offering structured activities and social engagement to prevent isolation and address emotional well-being.
+Additionally, memory care offers a more secure environment, specialized staff, and tailored programming specifically designed to manage symptoms of dementia.

 Sign 6: Social Isolation

 Individuals living with dementia may become more socially isolated as their condition progresses.
+Social withdrawal is a common symptom, leading to avoidance of activities and increased isolation.
 As a result, they may withdraw from activities and become less interested in interacting with others.
 Memory care communities provide a range of social activities and programs to help residents engage with others and maintain their social connections.
+Memory care staff gently encourage residents to participate in these activities and maintain relationships within their loved one’s community, helping to address social withdrawal and promote a sense of belonging.
+Bringing familiar items from the assisted living community can also help your loved one feel more at home in memory care.

 Additionally, many memory care communities, like Lakeshore Senior Living in Guntersville, Alabama, offer specialized programs that aim to slow the progression of dementia while supporting socialization.